Mr-strangerX11/Your-Queen/backend/README.md

    npm run dev
    ```

-The server will start on `http://localhost:5000` and the database tables will be created automatically.
+The server will start on `http://localhost:5000` and MongoDB collections will be created automatically.

 ## API Documentation